chains-project/dirty-waters/README.md

 By using `dirty-waters`, you identify the shady areas of your supply chain, which would be natural target for attackers to exploit.

-Kinds of problems identified by `dirty-waters`:
+`dirty-waters`'s static analyses report the following smells:

-- Dependencies with no link to source code repositories (high severity)
+- Dependencies with no/invalid link to source code repositories (high severity)
-- Dependencies with no tag / commit sha for release, impossible to have reproducible builds (high severity)
+- Dependencies with no tag/commit SHA for release, impossible to have reproducible builds (medium severity)
 - Deprecated Dependencies (medium severity)
 - Depends on a fork (medium severity)
+- Dependencies without/with invalid code signature (medium severity)
 - Dependencies with no build attestation (low severity)

+As for its differential analyses, `dirty-waters` reports the following smells:

+- Dependencies with code signature changes (high severity)
+- Downgraded dependencies (medium severity)
+- Dependencies with commits made by both new authors and reviewers (medium severity)
+- Dependencies with commits approved by new reviewers (medium severity)
+- Dependencies with new contributors (low severity)

 Additionally, `dirty-waters` gives a supplier view on the dependency trees (who owns the different dependencies?)